Normal cones corresponding to credal sets of lower probabilities: Normal cones

-(iv).
-A linearly independent $\mathcal G$ can be completed to a basis $\mathcal G'$.
-By (iii), $\cone{\mathcal G}'$ is a normal cone in an extreme point.
-Hence, $\cone{\mathcal G}$ as its face is a normal cone as well. \end{proof} \begin{definition} Let $\mathcal G\subseteq \gambleset$ be a basis of $\allgambles$, i.e. linearly independent with $|\mathcal G| = \dim \allgambles$.
-A cone of the form $\cone{\mathcal G}$, such that $f\not\in\cone{\mathcal G}$ for every $f\in\gambleset\backslash \mathcal G$, is called a \emph{maximal elementary simplicial cone (MESC)}. \end{definition} As follows from Proposition~\ref{prop-full-triangulation}, maximal elements of complete normal simplicial fans of convex polyhedra are exactly MESCs.
-However, this does not mean that every MESC is an element of a complete normal simplicial fan of a particular polyhedron $\csete$ generated by $\mathcal F$.
+As follows from Proposition~\ref{prop-full-triangulation}, maximal elements of complete normal simplicial fans of convex polytopes are exactly MESCs.
+However, this does not mean that every MESC is an element of a complete normal simplicial fan of a given polytope $\mathcal K$ generated by $\mathcal F$.
 There are two main reasons for this.
-The first reason is that a normal fan $\fan{\csete}$ may have multiple different triangulations.
-The second, deeper reason is that different polyhedra in general have different normal fans.
-Moreover, if two polyhedrons have the same normal fan, then they are said to be \emph{normally equivalent} (see \cite{de2010triangulations}).
+The first reason is that a normal fan $\fan{\mathcal K}$ can have several different triangulations.
+The second, deeper reason is that different polyhedra in general have different normal fans, even if they are obtained by the same set of support vectors $\gambleset$.
+When two polyhedra have the same normal fan, they are called \emph{normally equivalent} (see \cite{de2010triangulations}).

-In the sequel we focus on the set of possible MESC.
+In the sequel, we will focus on the set of possible MESCs.
 We will analyze their structure in particular cases related to models of imprecise probabilities.
-Every complete normal simplicial fan contains MESCs together with their lower dimensional faces as building blocks.
-Not all collections fit together, though.
-A useful tool for the analysis of possible configurations of extreme points in polyhedra is the endowment of the graph structure to the set of its extreme points.
-In the next section we build on this idea to generate a graph on the set of all MESCs, which can reveal some structural properties of normal fans and especially their triangulated forms.
+Each complete normal simplicial fan contains MESCs together with their lower dimensional faces as building blocks.
+However, not all collections fit together.
+A useful tool for analyzing possible configurations of extreme points in polyhedra is the endowment of the graph structure to the set of its extreme points.
+In the next section, we build on this idea to generate a graph on the set of all MESCs that can reveal some structural properties of normal fans and, in particular, their triangulated forms.